yamiou/astra/samples-aux/README.txt

 What's New
 ==========

+v0.3.0 2015/09/14 Rename to Astra SDK.
+Rename Sensor to StreamSet in C++ API.
+Various bug fixes and internal enhancements.

 v0.2.1 2015/07/06 Updated Android and Windows drivers for new sensor USB IDs.
 Add Android test app .apk.